I Feel Fantastic

 "I Feel Fantastic" is a surrealist music video and viral video created by John Bergeron in 2004.
-It features an animatronic named Tara the Android, an attempt at "the world's first pop star android" according to Bergeron.
-I Feel Fantastic or "Please," is one of five videos by Bergeron with the other videos being on his website and available on DVD.
-One of the videos got re-uploaded to YouTube titled "I Feel Fantastic" with no context by Creepyblog in 2009 and quickly got popular for the Android's uncanniness and its creepiness.
-The character, Tara the Android has since made cameos in other media, such as Broadcast Signal Intrusion and Smiling Friends.
+It features a humanoid animatronic named Tara the Android, which Bergeron described as an attempt to create "the world's first pop star android".
+Bergeron produced the five-part video series to promote the animatronic, which was released on his website and also offered as a physical DVD titled "Android Music Videos Volume 1".

+One of the videos, titled Please, was re-uploaded to YouTube in 2009, by the user Creepyblog without context, under the title "I Feel Fantastic".
+It quickly gained popularity due its uncanny and creepy nature.
+It has been subject to Internet theories and commentary by YouTubers.
+The character Tara has since made unofficial cameo appearances in other media, such as Broadcast Signal Intrusion and Smiling Friends.

 Video

-An animatronic mannequin wearing a wig and women's clothing, known as "Tara the Android" can be seen in this video, its arms jerking and head turning from side to side, in a house while singing the lyrics "I feel fantastic, hey hey hey" and "run run run" repeats over an arpeggiating synth line.
-Throughout, Tara is seen with different coloured wigs and clothing.
-Later, there is an abrupt 5 second long cut to a shot of a backyard.
-The camera zooms in to the garden, before cutting back to the house, where Tara continues to sing the lyrics "Please leave", followed by more repetition of "Run, run, run, run…"
+"I Feel Fantastic" begins with low-quality footage of an interior shot of the house, featuring an animatronic mannequin named "Tara the Android", dressed in a wig and women's clothing.
+She repeatedly sings the lines "I feel fantastic, hey hey hey", accompanied by an arpeggiated synth line, while jerking her arms and stiffly turning her head.
+Tara's wig and clothing change throughout the video.
+Later, there is an abrupt, cut to a shot of a backyard with woodlands scenery.
+The camera zooms in on the garden before returning to the house, where Tara continues to sing "I feel fantastic, hey hey hey".

 History

-John Bergeron (Note: Despite most sources saying it's "Jon Bergeron", The official website says it's "John Bergeron") built Tara from roughly $2000 worth of materials with the ultimate goal of promoting her as "the world’s first android music star".
-Bergeron's plan was to take Tara’s act on the road for live shows.
-The androids physical appearance, stands at 5' 10" in height, a metal frame for the skeleton and synthetic rubber for "skin".
-Later in 2004, he made the website AndroidWorld.com, on the website there are five downloadable video clips, "Electricity (Metal Version)", "Brutal Metal", "Please,", "Electricity" and "Brutal1".
-The website also has a physical DVD version called "Android Music Videos Vol 1" which is a mixtape of the five video clips.
-Bergeron has not made any public updates, since 2006.
+John Bergeron (Note: The AndroidWorld website states "John Bergeron", although most secondary sources list him as "Jon Bergeron".) built Tara from materials worth approximately $2,000 with the goal of marketing her as the "world's first android music star" and planned to take her act on the road for live shows.
+The animatronic stands at 5' 10" in height and consists of a metal skeleton and synthetic rubber for "skin".
+Later in 2004, Bergeron added an entity to the antiquated robot-builders information website "AndroidWorld.com", where he offered five downloadable music videos titled Electricity (Metal Version), Brutal Metal, Please, Electricity, and Brutal1.
+The website also included a DVD version titled "Android Music Videos Volume 1", a mixtape of all five video clips.
+Bergeron has not released any public updates since 2006.

-In 2009, the video clip "Please", got re-uploaded under the titled "I Feel Fantastic" with no context to YouTube by Creepyblog, it quickly went viral and now has 6 million views.
-In 2015, Russian YouTube user Brand-Smetana uploaded the DVD version, which Smetana claims to be the "full" version, which is nearly 15 minutes in length.
+In 2009, the Please video was re-uploaded to YouTube without context by the user Creepyblog, under the title "I Feel Fantastic".
+Creepyblog's description accompanying the YouTube video includes a cryptic reference to the Greek legend of Pygmalion, a sculptor from ancient Cyprus who believed that all women were tainted and unworthy of love.
+It quickly went viral and had over 6 million views.
+In 2015, the Russian YouTuber Brand-Smetana uploaded the DVD version, which, according to Smetana, is the "complete" version with a length of almost 15 minutes.